kenngigz/props-communication-sytem-parent-to-child/README.md

 ![Parent-to-childCommunication (3)](https://user-images.githubusercontent.com/57593885/222825123-7aad9b58-7602-4725-ab33-acb815510044.jpg)

 This example shows how props are passed down from parent to child component in React.
-In this example we are passing down three props; handle, description and image as objects.
+In this example we are passing down four props; title, handle, description and image as objects.

 # Getting Started with Create React App